Survivor Series (1999): Storylines

 Another predominant rivalry heading into the event was between New Age Outlaws (Mr. Ass and Road Dogg) and Al Snow and Mankind for the WWF Tag Team Championship.
-On the October 18 episode of Raw is War, Mick Foley gave his Rock 'n' Sock Connection partner Rock, a copy of his book "Have A Nice Day!".
+On the October 18 episode of Raw is War, Mick Foley gave his Rock 'n' Sock Connection partner The Rock, a copy of his book "Have A Nice Day!".
 However, later that night, the same copy was discovered by Al Snow in a trashcan.
 He informed Foley about it.
-Foley confronted Rock about it.
-Rock denied doing so but Foley broke up the Rock 'n' Sock Connection.
-Later that night, Foley cost Rock and himself, the Tag Team Championship against The Hollys (Hardcore Holly and Crash Holly) by coming out for the match without wearing Mankind gear and leaving Rock to wrestle on his own.
-This allowed Hollys to defeat Rock and win the titles.
-On the October 21 episode of SmackDown, Mankind and Rock had a match which ended in a disqualification when Val Venis interfered and attacked Mankind with his book.
+Foley confronted The Rock about it.
+The Rock denied doing so but Foley broke up the Rock 'n' Sock Connection.
+Later that night, Foley cost The Rock and himself, the WWF Tag Team Championship against The Hollys (Hardcore Holly and Crash Holly) by coming out for the match without wearing Mankind gear and leaving The Rock to wrestle on his own.
+This allowed The Hollys to defeat The Rock and win the titles.
+On the October 21 episode of SmackDown!, Mankind and The Rock had a match which ended in a disqualification when Val Venis interfered and attacked Mankind with his book.
 On the October 25 episode of Raw is War, Mankind wrestled Triple H for the WWF Championship.
 Triple H was disqualified when Venis assaulted Mankind again, earning Mankind, a disqualification win.
 However, Al Snow came out to rescue Mankind from the assault.
-On the October 28 episode of SmackDown, Mankind defeated Venis after distraction from Snow.
+On the October 28 episode of SmackDown!, Mankind defeated Venis after distraction from Snow.
 As a result, Mankind and Snow formed a tag team.
 On the November 4 episode of SmackDown!, Mankind and Snow defeated The Hollys to win the Tag Team Championship.
-On the November 8 episode of Raw is War, New Age Outlaws defeated Mankind and Snow for the Tag Team Championship.
+On the November 8 episode of Raw is War, New Age Outlaws defeated Mankind and Snow for the WWF Tag Team Championship.
 This led to a title match between New Age Outlaws and Mankind and Snow for the Tag Team Championship.